-The application of the revised and amendments to HKFRSs in the current year has had no material impact on the Group's and the Company's financial performance and positions for the current and prior years and/or on the disclosures set out in these consolidated financial statements.
+Except as described below, the application of the revised and amendments to HKFRSs in the current year has had no material impact on the Group's and the Company's financial performance and positions for the current and prior years and/or on the disclosures set out in these consolidated financial statements.
+Besides, the Group has early applied HKAS 19 Retirement Benefits in 2012 in advance of its effective date and consistently reported for both years.